edmeehan/edmeehan-dev-astro/src/content/pages/shopify/index.md

       <p class="eyebrow">Frustrated with Your Shopify Agency?</p>

-      # I'm Ed, Your **Personal Shopify Expert**
+      # I'm Ed, Your Personal<br>**Shopify Plus Expert**

-      Embark on a journey with me, where every step in your Shopify theme creation is a blend of understanding, creativity, and a personal touch.
-      Leave behind agency frustrations and dive into a story of collaboration and success, where every detail of your theme is crafted with care and expertise, turning your e-commerce goals into a captivating reality.
+      Leave behind agency frustrations and join me in a story of collaboration and success, where every detail of your theme is crafted with care and expertise, turning your e-commerce goals into a captivating reality.

-      **Keep scrolling to learn more!**
     image:
       - _bookshop_name: global/image
         src: /uploads/pages/2024-headshot.png